imagineLife/big-site/src/pages/scrum/a-checklist.md

 straying from detailed process instructions toward relational and interactional guidance

-#### **Empiricism** is key
+#### We Gain Knowledge Empirically

 _Knowledge_, about a team, about the nature of the work, about the complexity of work, about the completion of work... does not come from reasoning.
 We will not know about these things through intuition.
 Knowledge is not built-in to our nature.
 Instead, we will know about these things through our observations of ourselves, each other, and the work at hand.

-#### **Lean Thinking** is key

-- maximize value
-- minimize waste
+#### Minimi

-- maybe going _from_ focusing on individual elements or departments or technologies _to_ releasing a wholistic end-to-end value 'stream', no matter how small and incomplete each piece might seem
+Lean thinking is all about maximizing value and minimizing waste.
+In an org, this could look like refocusing _from_ individual elements or departments or technologies _to_ releasing a wholistic end-to-end value 'stream', no matter how small and incomplete each piece might seem compared to each of it's parts.

 #### **Incrementality** is key

-- small steps improve predictability
-- small releases of value-added elements
+Small steps improve predictability.
+Small releases of value-added elements provide more value than larger long-term complications that have a growing number of 'unknowns' as the project develops.